How does an approved writer get addresses from Slack via Abby the Bot?

 A bot (short for robot) is a software application that runs automated tasks (scripts) over the Internet.

-Once you have been approved by the administrators, your interactions with Abby will be streamlined to get you addresses for any active campaign of your choice.
+Once you have been approved as a writer, you will be able to ask Abby for addresses for any active campaign of your choice.

 A .txt file is a text file that can usually be opened by all smart phones and computers by clicking on the link.
 Abby uses text files for the instructions and addresses because the message is so long.